aphelly/aphelly.github.io/about.md

 permalink: /about/
 ---

-I am an undergraduate student who wants to share some maths and physics with the world!
+I am an undergraduate student who just wants to share some math and physics with the world!
-The content in this blog are around a high school to undergraduate level.
+The content in this blog is around a high school to undergraduate level.
 I found these problems quite interesting, and hopefully so do you!

 ### More Information about this blog